nicholaswunz/BPA-cost-of-growth/README.md

-# Warming and BPA mediates energetic cost of growth
+# Effect of warming and BPA on the energetic cost of growth

 This repository contains data needed to reproduce the article: